rich0024/p4p_rankings/README.md

 # P4pRankings

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/p4p_rankings`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to P4pRankings, a gem which allows one to view the CURRENT, top 50, pound for pound fighters of the WORLD.
+In addition to being able to view a list of the top fighters, P4pRankings adds an extra layer by allowing one to view every fighter's wins, losses and draws.
+This gem helps fight fans answer the question, "who is the current best" by being able to view where a fighter stands amongst other current greats.

 ## Installation